Luis-Jovel/Botranslator/README.md

-# Botranslatorx
+# Botranslator
-Chatbot for translating messages
+Chatbot for translating messages using the Microsoft Bot Builder Framework for Node.js